Last updated: December 27th, 2018

 Similar to cat and dog insurance policies, rabbit insurance will also pay for the cost of advertising and a reward should your pet rabbit go missing.
 Rabbit insurance policies also typically will cover boarding fees for your pet if you have to be admitted to hospital unexpectadly.

-It is also possible to take out pet insurance for small animals such as Chinchillas, Guinea Pigs, Ferrets, Hamsters and Rats.
+It is also possible to take out pet insurance for other small animals such as Chinchillas, Ferrets, Hamsters and Rats.
 Exotic Direct is currently the only provider offering cover for these pets.

 If you own a reptile such as a Bearded Dragon, Gecko, Chameleon, Snake or Tortoise, you’ll have noticed that the major pet insurance companies don’t offer insurance for your pet.
 However, it is still possible to insure your reptile if you take out a specialist Reptile insurance policy with Exotic Direct.